 The broadcast industry is experiencing a long-term shift in its business.
-Mobile and internet video are on the rise.
+Mobile and internet videos are on the rise.
 Traditional Over the Air (OTA) television broadcasting has begun to decline.
 According to AOL executive Bob Bejan in an interview with AdWeek, broadcasters need to get ahead of this trend.

 “Our consumer isn’t just cutting the cord; they’re never picking it up.
 The disruption that we’ve all been talking about is happening right now.
 We’re seeing the breakdown of the traditional media landscape.
-The control and power is shifting into the hands of the consumer.”
+The control and power are shifting into the hands of the consumer.”

 The direction the industry is moving is clear.
 If media broadcasters want to survive, they’re going to have to move in a new direction.
 That involves online video, apps, and mobile distribution.

 Much of this is made possible via a Live Streaming API